nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

 Users may choose to install to a different prefix by passing the ``--prefix`` option at configure time, such as::

-  ./waf configure --prefix=/opt/local
+  ./ns3 configure --prefix=/opt/local

-If later after the build the user issues the ``./waf install`` command, the prefix ``/opt/local`` will be used.
+If later after the build the user issues the ``./ns3 install`` command, the prefix ``/opt/local`` will be used.

-The ``./waf clean`` command should be used prior to reconfiguring the project if Waf will be used to install things at a different prefix.
+The ``./ns3 clean`` command should be used prior to reconfiguring the project if ns3 will be used to install things at a different prefix.

-In summary, it is not necessary to call ``./waf install`` to use |ns3|.
+In summary, it is not necessary to call ``./ns3 install`` to use |ns3|.
-Most users will not need this command since Waf will pick up the current libraries from the ``build`` directory, but some users may find it useful if their use case involves working with programs outside of the |ns3| directory.
+Most users will not need this command since ns3 will pick up the current libraries from the ``build`` directory, but some users may find it useful if their use case involves working with programs outside of the |ns3| directory.

-One Waf
+One ns3
 =======

-There is only one Waf script, at the top level of the |ns3| source tree.
+There is only one ns3 script, at the top level of the |ns3| source tree.
-As you work, you may find yourself spending a lot of time in ``scratch/``, or deep in ``src/...``, and needing to invoke Waf.
-You could just remember where you are, and invoke Waf like this:
+As you work, you may find yourself spending a lot of time in ``scratch/``, or deep in ``src/...``, and needing to invoke ns3.
+You could just remember where you are, and invoke ns3 like this:

 .. sourcecode:: bash

-  $ ../../../waf ...
+  $ ../../../ns3 ...

 but that gets tedious, and error prone, and there are better solutions.